GISMentors/grass-gis-irsae-winter-course-2018/index.rst

 Participants are exected to bring their own device / laptop, so the course can have as much as possible take home effect.
 An OSGeo-Live USB medium will be handed out with all relevant software and sample data installed.

+IRSAE cannot give **ECTS** directly.
+Following earlier praxis in IRSAE courses, participants will be provided with a certificate upon completition of the course, stating that the course is worth 1 ECTS credit (as 1 ECTS should roughly correspond to 20 to 25 hours of student's time).
+It is then up to the University where the students are affiliated to validate the credits (or not).

 For questions regarding registration and organisation please contact:
 `Stefan Blumentrath <https://www.nina.no/Kontakt/Ansatte/Ansattinformasjon.aspx?AnsattID=14230>`__